Meet the Staff:

 Rev. Ross Varney, Pastor:

-Rev. Varney began his ministry with facilitating the merger of the two UCC churches in Kingston and Brentwood, New Hampshire.
-He served as pastor there from 1988 to 1995, with focus on social witness, including starting a drug abuse prevention program.
-He then served as Associate Pastor of the First Baptist Church of Needham, Massachusetts, with an emphasis on youth and music ministries.
-He has now been pastor at Belleville since fall of 2001, Rev. Varney seeks to lead with his strengths while encouraging the gifts of all the congregation.
+Rev. Varney began his ministry with facilitating the merger of the two UCC churches in Kingston and Brentwood, NH.
+He served as pastor there from 1988 to 1995, active in the D.A.D. program for drug abuse prevention.
+He then served as Associate Pastor of the First Baptist Church of Needham, with an emphasis on youth and music ministries, leading a large Vacation Bible School every summer.
+At Belleville since fall of 2001, Rev. Varney seeks to lead with his strengths while encouraging the gifts of all the congregation.
 So his sermons are sometimes highlighted with songs, including some original compositions from two CDs made during his ministry here.
 He often includes interfaith elements in his ministry and messages, believing that God's love and grace are very inclusive!
 Bible Studies with Rev. Varney encourage lively conversation, including diverse viewpoints.